BiteDasher/pkgmany-storage/README.md

 # pkgmany-storage
-Storage of DEBBUILD's for pkgmany
+Repository with DEBBUILD's for pkgmany

+> Select "storage" branch